Geospatial Artificial Intelligence Enhanced Curriculum for Minority Serving Institutions (GAEC-MSI)

 Faculty Training

-Geospatial AI comprises diverse faculty from multi-institutions and interdisciplinary academic fields, each with robust experience and expertise in transdisciplinary research and training, including geospatial data management, remote sensing, AI, and IOT, etc. These faculty members will collaborate with committed partners to integrate innovative research and education into innovative, contemporary, inclusive training to develop next generation graduates and future workforce fully capable of addressing pressing national needs in the DOE domains
+Geospatial AI comprises faculty from multi-institutions and interdisciplinary academic fields, each with robust experience and expertise in transdisciplinary research and training, including geospatial data management, remote sensing, AI, and IOT, etc. These faculty members will collaborate with committed partners to integrate innovative research and education into innovative, contemporary, inclusive training to develop next generation graduates and future workforce fully capable of addressing pressing national needs in the DOE domains

 Current Issues